Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Methodology

 In this work, we provide as input to the NN the translational and rotational velocities, the quaternion representation of the robot orientation, and the control input.
 We do not provide position information as input since we assume the dynamics are position-independent.
 We recover the change of position information by using explicit Euler integration~\cite{atkinson1989eulermethod}.
 We employ the quaternion representation because it allows a singularity-free mapping from the unit sphere $S^3$ to the group $SO(3)$.
 However, when employing NNs to predict the system dynamics, the predicted orientation has no guarantee to respect the quaternion algebraic constraints (quaternion’s norm can become non-unit, and thus may induce non-orthogonal column vectors in the corresponding rotation matrix).
 This may cause undesired behaviors at run-time and would negatively affect the control performance.
-Therefore, we treat the predicted orientation $\hat{\mathbf{q}}$ as a non-unit quaternion and map it to a rotation matrix where $\mathbf{Q}$ is defined in~\cite{rucker2018ral}.
-The matrix $\hat{\mathbf{R}}$ can then be converted to any orientation representation, e.g. a unit quaternion.
+Therefore, following~\cite{rucker2018ral}, we treat the predicted orientation $\hat{\mathbf{q}}$ as a non-unit quaternion and map it to a rotation matrix \rebuttal{